“This is idiotic.”

 The sound of clinking armor and chainmail echoed down the hallway as the two Griffon Knights rounded a corner.
 One was tall, her golden skin radiating as much light as her armor with her helm tucked underneath her arm as she strode purposefully.
 She was the perfect personification of a knight; proud, stoic, and noble in every sense.
 Soft feminine features beguiled her skill as a warrior, and many who mistook her as a mere beauty were quickly silenced by her domineering presence.

-Oddly enough, the most prominent feature about her was not the span of her great white wings, or her tanned golden skin, but rather her white hair flecked with strands of gold; a rare trait even for griffons.
+Oddly enough, the most prominent feature about her was not the span of her great white wings, or even her tanned sunforged skin, but rather her near golden hair; a rare trait even for griffons.

 The smaller griffon that followed closely behind her was dressed only in a simple leather jerkin, the mark of a trainee.
 The stack of papers clutched tightly in her hands threatened to fly away at the brisk pace they walked.